Optical communication-based identification for multi-UAV systems: theory and practice: System Model

 \subsection{Optical Transmitter}

-Fig. \ref{fig:OpticalTx} depicts the block diagram of the optical transmitter for the quadrotor shown in Fig. \ref{fig:uav_platform}.
-The optical transmitter is divided into $M$ parallel branches.
-In this particular case, we select $M=4$, i.e., one transmitter branch per \ac{UAV} arm in Fig. \ref{fig:uav_platform}.
-Note that it is possible to have optical transmitters with more branches \cite{UVDAR1,UVDAR3}, but a discussion on such configurations is beyond the scope of this article.
-The optical transmitter modules are: \begin{itemize} \item {\bf Binary stream generator $m$}: it takes as inputs the clock signal $c_j^d(t)$ and a binary matrix $\mathbf{S}_j$ of size $M\times L$, which contains $M$ binary sequences of length $L$.
-The $m$th binary stream generator produces the discrete-time stream $s_{j,m}$ composed of a continuously repeated concatenation of the binary sequence contained in the $m$th row of the matrix $\mathbf{S}_j$; $s_{j,m}[k]\in\{0,1\}$ denotes the $k$th bit in the binary stream $s_{j,m}$.
+Fig. \ref{fig:diagrams} (right) depicts the diagram of the optical transmitter for the quadrotor shown in Fig. \ref{fig:uav_platform}.
+The transmitter is divided into $M$ parallel branches.
+In this particular case, we select $M=4$, i.e., one branch per \ac{UAV} arm in Fig. \ref{fig:uav_platform}.
+We can have more branches \cite{UVDAR3}, a detailed discussion on such configurations is beyond the scope of this article, but in section \ref{sec:discussion:txdesign} we briefly discuss the implications of the selection of the number of branches $M$.
+The transmitter modules are the following: {\bf 1) Binary stream generator}: takes as inputs the clock signal $c_j^d(t)$ and a binary matrix $\mathbf{S}_j$ of size $M\times L$, which contains $M$ binary sequences of length $L$.
+The $m$th binary stream generator produces the discrete-time stream $s_{j,m}$ composed of a continuously repeated concatenation of the binary sequence contained in the $m$th row of the matrix $\mathbf{S}_j$; $s_{j,m}[k]$ denotes the $k$th bit in the binary stream $s_{j,m}$.
 All the binary sequences used by the \acp{UAV} in the group are stored in a dictionary matrix $\mathbf{D}$; each row of the matrix $\mathbf{D}$ is a different binary sequence, and its identification number is the row number in which it is stored.
-The dictionary $\mathbf{D}$ is shared by all the \acp{UAV} in the group (see Fig. \ref{fig:OpticalRx}).
-Finally, the identification number embedded in the stream $s_{j,m}$ is the same as the identification number of the binary sequence used to generate it. \item {\bf Encoder and Modulator (Enc./Mod.)}: the encoder codifies the binary discrete-time stream $s_{j,m}$ with a line code, such as \ac{NRZ} or Manchester\footnote{Both line codes are commonly used in optical communication systems.} \cite{ChowIEEEPhotonics2013}.
-The modulator modulates the encoded signal with \ac{OOK} \cite{KahnPIEEE1997} to produce the continuous-time electrical signal $u_{j,m}(t)\in\left\{0,1\right\}$. \item {\bf Frequency divider}: it divides the clock signal frequency by a division factor $d_f$.
+The dictionary $\mathbf{D}$ is shared by all the \acp{UAV} in the group.
+Finally, the identification number embedded in the stream $s_{j,m}$ is the same as the identification number of the binary sequence used to generate it. {\bf 2) Encoder and Modulator (Enc./Mod.)}: the encoder codifies the binary discrete-time stream $s_{j,m}$ with a line code, such as \ac{NRZ} or Manchester \cite{ChowIEEEPhotonics2013}.
+The modulator modulates the encoded signal with \ac{OOK} \cite{KahnPIEEE1997} to produce the continuous-time electrical signal $u_{j,m}(t)\in\left\{0,1\right\}$. {\bf 3) Frequency divider}: divides the clock signal frequency by a factor $d_f$.
 The modulator and the encoder are both driven directly with the clock signal $c_j(t)$.
-However, the binary stream generator is driven by $c_j^d(t)$.
+But, the binary stream generator is driven by $c_j^d(t)$.
 If the Manchester code is used, then each bit consists of two minibits and the frequency of $c_j^d(t)$ must be half the frequency of $c_j(t)$, i.e., we need $d_f=2$.
-Alternatively, if the \ac{NRZ} code is used, then each bit consists of only one minibit and thus the frequency of $c_j^d(t)$ must be equal to the frequency of $c_j(t)$, i.e. $d_f=1$. \item {\bf Analog frontend}: this transforms the binary electrical signal $u_{j,m}(t)$ into the optical signal $v_{j,m}(t)=Pu_{j,m}(t)$, which represents the emitted optical power.
-Each frontend has two LEDs that emit the same optical signal with a wavelength of 400 nm, which falls into the \ac{UV} spectrum.
-Both LEDs are mounted in orthogonal directions (see Fig. \ref{fig:uav_platform}) to increase the angular range of visibility of the optical signal $v_{j,m}(t)$. \end{itemize}
+Alternatively, if the \ac{NRZ} code is used, then each bit consists of only one mini-bit.
+Thus, the frequencies of $c_j^d(t)$ and $c_j(t)$ must be equal, i.e. $d_f=1$. {\bf 4) Analog frontend}: this transforms the binary electrical signal $u_{j,m}(t)$ into the optical signal $v_{j,m}(t)=Pu_{j,m}(t)$, where $P$ is the emitted optical power.
+Each frontend has two \ac{UV} LEDs that emit the same optical signal with a wavelength of 395 nm.
+Both \ac{UV} LEDs are mounted orthogonally (see Fig. \ref{fig:uav_platform}) to increase the angular visibility range of the optical signal.